AbdurrahmanIdr/Mailing_script/README.md

 ## License

-This project is licensed under the terms of the [ALMEIDA License](LICENCE).
+This project is licensed under the terms of the [MIT License](LICENCE).

 ## Contact